You might think Wendy’s has top secret recipes however I am sharing with you an authentic Copycat Wendy’s Chili recipe that you can make at home.

 It didn’t start as the perfect recipe; it sort of evolved over the course of 20 or so years.
 You can tell by our recipe card.
 Many pots of chili have been made using this recipe card.

-I changed up the recipe again when I originally published this post by looking carefully at the ingredients listed on the Wendys website.
+I changed the recipe from when I originally published this post by looking carefully at the ingredients listed on the Wendy’s website.
+Then I checked the restaurant’s website recently, and Wendy’s changed their beans, which is also reflected in this newer updated version.

-There are really two things that make a Wendy’s copycat pot of chili amazing.
+There are really several things that make a Wendy’s copycat pot of chili amazing.
+I have carefully researched and broken down the ingredients to give you the most authentic Wendy’s chili recipe top secret tips.

-- This secret might surprise you, but time is the key!
-It’s all about the cooked beef they put in the chili
+- This first secret might surprise you, but time is the key!
+It’s all about the cooked beef patties they put in the chili.
+I’ll teach you how to create this flavor at home, read on.

 - There is a touch of sweetness with the 6 grams of sugar per cup.